LinXH8/INF2009_AWSIoTCore/README.md

 https://github.com/user-attachments/assets/2a012ca7-ffb2-4d44-b69a-df39f6491db3

 - **Part 5:** Once Policy is created, click on "Create thing".
 This will create the "thing" for you and also generate set of security files for you to download.
 Please download following three files from the console and save in a folder onto your computer desktop:
-  1. Device Certificate
+  1. Device Certificate > Rename to aws-certificate.pem.crt
-  2. Public Key File
+  2. Public Key File -> Rename to  aws-public.pem.key
-  3. Private Key File
+  3. Private Key File -> Rename to aws-private.pem.key

 https://github.com/user-attachments/assets/ac6a3ae7-f5c8-488d-a8cb-60963dc9b6b2